Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear descriptions for both parameters.
-The description does not add significant meaning beyond the schema, so baseline 3 is appropriate.
-It is adequate but not enhanced.
+Schema descriptions cover both parameters (path and recursive) with clear meanings.
+The description does not add additional meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.